Rajat110495/Cloud-security-assessment/question-01-security-automation/README.md

 ## Objective
-The purpose of this PowerShell script is to automate the retrieval of compliant and non-compliant AWS resources using AWS Config rules through an AWS Config Aggregator.
+The purpose of this PowerShell script is to automate the retrieval of compliant and non-compliant AWS resources mapped against the AWS Config rules through an AWS Config Aggregator.

 The script helps identify the compliance status of resources across the AWS environment without requiring manual verification through the AWS Console.